tolikcode/andriydruk.github.io/content/post/rxdnssd.md

 +++

 [Reactive Extensions (also known as ReactiveX or Rx)](http://reactivex.io/intro.html) is a library, that brings [FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming) programming paradigm to different platforms.
 And it's a breath of fresh air for android developers in Java 6 desert.
-A lot of articles about RxJava concept and common usage have already been written.
+A lot of articles about RxJava concept and common usage have already been written and I don't want to explain it again.
 That's why I would like to publish my example of RxJava usage in Android just to show you how you can wrap Java APIs.
 In this article I will describe a process of Java API wrapping for Apple’s DNSSD library (which in my opinion is quite an annoying API).

 DNSSD library's public API is a Singleton that provides static methods implementing basic operations such as searching or advertising.
 All operations work asynchronously and their results are returned to you in callbacks from a background thread.
 It's a usual Java API.
 What's wrong with it?
 Let's imagine a basic usage scenario of services search in a network: